jolkkonen/spi-lidar/README.md

 # Simulation of ultra-fast structured illumination in single-photon sensitive single-pixel lidar
 This repository contains files for the manuscript *Simulation of ultra-fast structured illumination in single-photon sensitive single-pixel lidar* by Jaakko Olkkonen, Josef Taher, Teemu Hakala, Antero Kukko, Harri Kaartinen, and Juha Hyyppä.

+## Abstract
+This study presents a novel single-pixel imaging lidar system utilizing VCSEL arrays and single-photon detection for high-speed structured illumination and accurate reflectance estimation.
+The research developed a detailed measurement model and inverse rendering workflow.
+These were evaluated using ray tracing simulations that generated full-waveform intensity data.
+The proposed method achieved millimeter-level precision in range measurements and accurate reflectance estimates by leveraging local angle of incidence information.
+Notably, the method does not require separate surface normal estimation from dense point clouds.
+Future research may explore additional applications of the local angle of incidence information and further validate the model in real-world scenarios.

 # File descriptions

 - **ray_tracing.ipynb**: